chrishavlin/learning_shapefiles/README.txt

 QUICK START
    1. Download and unzip a shapefile from: https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html other shapefiles will work, but you'll have to change the  plot axes limits appropriately for your shapefile
    2. edit dat_dir and shp_file_base in the scripts to reflect the directory and shapefile name.
    3. run basic_read_plot.py from a terminal window:
            $ cd /path/to/learning_shapefiles/src/
            $ python basic_read_plot.py
 CONTENTS
    scripts in src/ include:

    basic_read_plot.py
          reads a shapefile, plots outlines of geometry basic_readshp_plotpoly.py
          reads a shapefile, plots geometry using polygons simple_polygons.py
          plots several simple polygons
    read_shp_and_rcrd.py
          reads a shapefile, plots geometry using polygons colored by record values.
-The record indexing is specific to the census.gov State Boundaries shapefile.
+The record indexing is specific to the census.gov State Boundaries shapefile. colorado_plateau.py
+         reads the shapefile from Fenneman and Johnson (1946), pulls out Colorado Plateau shapes and generates a single shape for the full physiographic boundary of the Colorado Plateau.